AdityaKshettri/The-Share-Place-App-using-MERN-Full-Stack/README.md

 > npm start

+4- The node server starts at http://localhost:5000/ which is our REST API.

-4- Keep the server running and start working with the frontend.
+5- Keep the server running and start working with the frontend.

 # How to work with the frontend :